 A round of applause for you, you have mastered the Pilea growth hacker course!

-Another factor is also that you have given it enough space to grow tall.
-In my case, I’ve continuously repotted the plants when they needed it.
+Another factor worth mentioning is, that you have given it enough space to grow tall.
+In my case, I’ve continuously repotted the plant when it needed it.

 You may even have been as cheeky as I was by testing grow lights over the winter.
 It 100% works in terms of getting your Pilea to grow faster as it prolongs the plants growing season, but I wouldn’t recommend it unless you’re experimenting.
 It simply doesn’t need it – remember that Pilea Peperomioides in the wild grows high up in mountains, and will only flower if exposed to the cold.

 What you are experiencing now that you have a tall Pilea is probably things like: